 The concrete shall be of such consistency that it can be readily transported, placed and compacted in the Works without segregation of the materials.
-The resulting concrete shall be uniform and free from honey-combing.
+The resulting concrete shall be uniform and free from honeycombing.
 The consistency of the concrete as determined by the slump test shall be within the range of 5 cm to 10 cm.
 Samples for slump determination will be taken from the concrete during placing in the formwork.

-Mixing Concrete by Machine:
+Mixing Concrete and stonemasonry mortar by Machine:

-Unless otherwise authorized by the Engineer, concrete shall be machine mixed at site.
+Unless otherwise authorized by the Engineer, concrete and mortar shall be machine mixed at site.